Nevenall/sufficient-reason/System/Magick.md

 ### Wyld Localities

-  Wyld is a distinctly inhuman power.
-It's the power and terror of a natural world that makes no distinction between humans and bugs.
+  The Wyld is an inhuman reality.
+It's the power and terror of a natural world that is actively hostile to humanity.
 Wyld is a reality commonly associated with the Garou.

   Dice  | Locality (Wyld)
   -----:|:-------------